Helene-85/Helene-85/README.md

 - 🔭 I’m currently working on a fullstack project : a corporate social network!
 This is the last project to validate my Web Developer diploma.

-- 🌱 I’m currently learning Vue.js, Tailwind CSS and MySQL
+- 🌱 I’m currently learning Vue.js, Tailwind CSS, MySQL, Bitcoin and Ethereum Development.

 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/helene-bunel/) or [Twitter](https://twitter.com/hmb_web)